Raymundv/DiffEqFlux.jl/docs/src/examples/neural_ode.md

 # Retrain using the LBFGS optimizer
 optprob2 = remake(optprob; u0 = result_neuralode.u)
 #In the following line of code, a semicolon ";" needs to be placed right after the Optim.BFGS(; initial_stepnorm = 0.1)
-#An initial_stepnorm parameters needs to be set.
+#An initial_stepnorm parameters needs to be set for Optim.BFGS.
+Default is 0.1.
 result_neuralode2 = Optimization.solve(optprob2, Optim.BFGS(; initial_stepnorm = 0.1);
     callback = callback, allow_f_increases = false)
 ```